 Resentment, sabotage, grievances, militancy, micromanagement, absent management, hierarchy, punishing, withdrawal, cold or bitter behavior, defensive posture, labeling, enemies, guarded communications, suspicion, mistakes as weapons, history as guide, time wasted on defending, unhappy employees, unhappy management, CYA, hidden agendas, just a job – in your Comm Center?

-Our author Sue Pivetta is a mediator, serving over 15 years at The Dispute Resolution Center in Washington state.
+The author is a mediator, serving over 15 years at The Dispute Resolution Center in Washington state.
 Her years in the Comm Center as a supervisor as well as her work as a consultant for agencies in turmoil, resulted in this 15 page introduction to peacemaking.
-If your agency is in turmoil you can also give Sue Pivetta a call at 253.435.0911 and discuss what steps might need to be taken to bring about lasting change.

 BONUS PAGES – DIFFICULT PEOPLE.

 The Comm Center Supervisor offers leadership to those s/he serves, as well as to the administration.
 How does the supervisor walk this tightrope?
 Mediator skills are not only useful at work.
 Community and family also benefit from the ‘tools of the trade’ for a mediator.
 This quick study is a great start.
 Next we recommend you sign up for a 40 hour mediator course at your local dispute resolution center.
 Nothing will improve leadership skills and understanding more than learning mediator techniques.
 Nothing need to change but you!